Sandvich/mazeSolver/README.txt

 =====

 The solution program is written in Java and requires 1.8 to run.
-It can be run as:
+After compiling, it can be run as:
 ./solver filename=<name>